 That's a big promise, right?
 Stick with me to learn how to tap into this seemingly forgotten knowledge about human nature.

 The Enneagram comes from the greek words, ennea (meaning nine) and gram (meaning something written or drawn).
-Thus it refers to the nine pointed symbol that has been used as a map of human nature for thousands of years.
-The symbol illustrates nine different aspects of human consciousness and personality, each representing different automatic habits of thinking, feeling, and behaving.
+Thus it refers to the nine pointed symbol that has been used as a map of natural processes and human nature for thousands of years.
+The symbol as we currently know it illustrates nine different aspects of human consciousness and personality, each representing different automatic habits of thinking, feeling, and behaving.
 The way we use the Enneagram today blends modern psychology with the wisdom of ancient cultures to reveal why we are the way we are and how to make lasting change.

 Let's dive into the symbol and what each of the pieces represents.
 My hope is that it will help you see some of the internal logic of the system and appreciate the depth of wisdom contained in that funny symbol.